Embird Embroidery Software

 Other

-Lock Guide Lines .
-Enable or disable editing of guide lines in the Work Area.
+Lock Guide Lines: Enable or disable the editing of guide lines in the Work Area.

-Edit All Nodes .
-Applies to node editing.
+Edit All Nodes: Applies to node editing.
 When turned OFF, only nodes on the last element of the edge can be edited.
-This option is usefull when editing very complex object.
+This option is useful when editing very complex objects.

 Hoop

-Hoop size determines the size of working space in the Work Area .
-Choose from pre-defined hoops or set your own custom hoop size.
+The hoop size determines the size of the working space in the Work Area.
+Choose from predefined hoops or set your own hoop size.

 Predefined Hoop

-Brand .
-Select brand of hoop and then hoop size from the list.
+Brand: Select the brand of the hoop and then the hoop size from the list.

 Custom Hoop